 As an added bonus, the Micro Sprite now has a version that comes with LED light up wheels.
 While this may sound like an unnecessary addition to a scooter, it’s actually been one of our favorite features!
 The white wheel lights have encouraged our kids to get outside in the evenings more, which we absolutely love!

 FULL REVIEW: Micro Sprite

-The Maxi and Mini Deluxe tout a winning combination of a 3-wheeled setup and extra-wide foot deck, all to increase ease-of-use and stability.
+The Micro Kickboard Mini Deluxe touts a winning combination of a 3-wheeled setup and extra-wide foot deck, all to make it as easy as possible for little ones to balance.
 The foot deck is constructed of reinforced flexible fiberglass, which absorbs impact from the ground and makes for a smooth and quiet ride.

 We especially love that the 3 wheels make it easy for really young riders on the Mini to build their confidence, but also provide a super cool sidewalk surfing ride as kids get more comfortable and adventurous.